-What should my infant/child wear with the spica cast?
 The hip spica cast will add extra bulk, so larger clothing will often be necessary.
 Your infant/child will be most comfortable if kept cool.
 Sweating under the cast can cause itching.
 He/She may not need much clothing over the spica cast, especially in the summer months.
 For the majority of patients, a t-shirt, nightshirt, or loose dress may be the only clothes that are needed.
 In addition, a larger sized one-piece outfit (onesies) may be used in infants/young toddlers.
 Young children may want to wear clothes that cover the cast more.
 Large t-shirts, pants that button up the side, loose dresses, etc can usually be worn over the spica cast.
 Clothes can also be adapted by cutting the seams as necessary and sewing in Velcro.
 Again, it is a good idea to experiment with several different types of clothes and see which one works best for you and your child.

-How do I keep my infant/child clean while in the spica cast?
 You should give your child a sponge bath daily while he/she is in the spica cast.
 Be very careful NOT to get the cast wet.
 The skin around the spica cast should be washed with gentle soap and water.
 Do not put anything under the cast, including lotions, powders, or oils.
 Lotions can often macerate and soften the skin, making it easier for the skin to break down.
 Powders have a tendency to “cake” under the cast, and again lead to further skin irritation.
 While cleaning the skin daily, it is a good idea to check carefully beneath the case edges for areas of skin irritation, redness, blistering, open areas, or pressure spots.
 It is often helpful to use a flashlight to look down cast edges for any area of skin irritation.

 7 month-old girl on spica table designed and built by her father

-Turning and positioning your child in a hip spica cast While in the hospital, you will learn how to turn and position your child.
+While in the hospital, you will learn how to turn and position your child.
 Frequent position changes and turning will often help prevent skin irritation and skin breakdown.
 The child in the hip spica cast should be positioned frequently, usually about every 2-3 hours during the day.
 Turn your infant/child on his/her back, sides, and stomach.
 Keep heels free of pressure by placing a rolled towel or small pillow under to calf of the leg.
 Your child may sit propped up with cushions or pillows.
 Make sure that your child is secure and cannot roll or fall.
 Strollers, bean-bag chairs, and wagons can usually be adapted so that your child can play and eat in different positions throughout the day.
 NEVER leave a child unattended while in any adaptive equipment.

 Small children can often be pulled in a wagon, while older children will often find a reclining wheelchair most comfortable.
 It is important to provide activities for your child throughout the day.
 To allow for some independence, place things within easy reach so your child can get them safely.
 Bringing your child for walks or into an area with the family will help avoid isolation.
 To provide comfort, you should be encouraged to hold infants and small children when possible.
 Your child can do anything that does include standing or walking and that does not wet or break the cast.
 Do not allow your child to play with very small toys that can get lodged inside the cast.

-What do I do about a car seat while my child is in a hip spica cast?
 Your child’s safety is very important to us.
 Therefore, all newborns, infants, toddlers and children should be properly restrained even when in the spica cast.
 It is often possible for your infant/child to fit into their regular car seat in the cast.
 It is recommended that you bring the car seat up to the inpatient floor after surgery to determine if it will accommodate your infant/toddler in the spica cast.
 Some patients will not fit into their standard car seat while in the spica body cast.
 Oftentimes, minor adjustments can be made to the current car seat.

 If it is not possible for your child to fit into their regular car seat, it may be necessary to purchase a larger (toddler size) car seat for your infant/child.
 The Britax Hippo Car Seat is designed for infants and toddlers in a spica body cast.
 Information on the Hippo car seat can be found at www.adaptivemall.com/hippocarseat.
 You can also call (800) 371-2778 to find more information on the Hippo Car Seat.
 If you are unable to purchase or obtain a car seat that your child can fit into, it will be necessary to have him/her transported home and to follow-up office appointments via ambulance or chair car services.

-When should I call the Pediatric Orthopaedic Clinic with questions?
 You can always reach us with questions or problems related to your child’s spica cast.
 We will often schedule a follow-up visit about two weeks after the spica cast is applied.
 You should call us immediately if you see:

 Content developed by Erin Hart, RN, MS, CPNP, Elizabeth Shannon, PhD, PNP, Maurice Albright, MD and Brian Grottkau, MD